saverymax/multi-modal-pollution/doc/experimentation.md

 The evaluation of the models can be conducted using [these scripts](https://github.com/saverymax/multi-modal-pollution/tree/main/src/evaluation).

 You can generate the results for each experiment using the standalone R scripts.
-Furthermore, you can generate all experimental results in [the RNarkdown script](https://github.com/saverymax/multi-modal-pollution/blob/main/src/evaluation/evaluation.RMD).
+Furthermore, you can generate all experimental results in [the RMarkdown script](https://github.com/saverymax/multi-modal-pollution/blob/main/src/evaluation/evaluation.RMD).
 This also includes all text found in the results section of the thesis.